troynsofor-svg/AIPortfolio-TROY-NSOFOR/Text Representation/README.md

 # Problem Statement:
 While computers perform (or function) on numerical data, the main problem the project solves is how to proficiently change raw text into numerical descriptions that algorithms could explain.

 Throughout the notebook, the problem describes and investigates different techniques for this transformation, beginning from fundamental techniques such as preprocessing and Bag of Words (BOW), then to more advanced weighted descriptions such as TF-IDF and N-grams, and lastly delving into dense representations like word embeddings.
-The ultimate goal is to utilize these descriptions to real-world tasks, like building a text classification system for sentiment analysis, and to comprehend the trade-offs and moral considerations included in every approach.
+The ultimate goal is to utilize these descriptions to real-world tasks, like creating a text classification system for sentiment analysis, and to comprehend the trade-offs and moral considerations included in all the approaches.

 # Approach:
 I solved it by converting human language (text) into a numerical format that machine learning algorithms could comprehend and process.
 I solved this by investigating and executing some text representation techniques and algorithms.